deleeuw/smacofCode/README.md

 memory use and speed -- first I create a codebase in R, then I'll figure out the optimization (using C).

-* smacofAC - Metric with bounds and/or additive constant
+* smacofME - Metric with or without additive constant
+* smacofBO - Bounded with or without additive constant
 * smacofBS - Non-linear with B-splines
 * smacofCR - Non-metric, Conditional rank orders
 * smacofEL - Constrained, spheres and ellipsoids